mongodb/docs/source/includes/api/list-tables/requests/index-definitions-update.rst

    * - ``analyzer``
      - string
      - Optional
-     - :ref:`analyzer <analyzers-ref>` to use when creating the index.
+     - :ref:`Analyzer <analyzers-ref>` to use when creating the index.
 Defaults to :ref:`lucene.standard <ref-standard-analyzer>`.

    * - ``collectionName``
      - string
-     - Required
+     - Optional
      - Name of the collection the index is on.

    * - ``database``
      - string
-     - Required
+     - Optional
      - Name of the database the collection is in.

    * - ``mappings``